ymirapp/docs/docs/team-resources/database-servers.md

 Before you can create a database, you'll need a database server.
 You can do this using the [`database:server:create`][1] command.
 The command will prompt you to fill in some details about the database server that you're creating.

 ::: warning Can create a NAT gateway
-Ymir will create a NAT gateway if you create a private database server and the network used by the database server doesn't have a NAT gateway already.
+Ymir will create a NAT gateway if you create a private database server or Aurora serverless database cluster and the network used by the database server doesn't have a NAT gateway already.
 A NAT gateway costs ~$32/month plus data transfer fees.
 :::

 ![Create a database server](../../images/create-database-server-cli.png)